acidb/mobiscroll/README.md

 What is Mobiscroll?
 -----------------
-Mobiscroll is a UI library of components for progressive webapps and hybrid development.
+Mobiscroll is a UI library for progressive webapps and hybrid development.
 Created with a lot of attention to usability and performance.
-[Mobiscroll Forms](https://mobiscroll.com/forms) ships with 13 customizable controls that you can use for free that are included in this repository.
+[Mobiscroll Forms](https://mobiscroll.com/forms) ships with 15 customizable controls that you can use for free that are included in this repository.
 Use Forms with the premium products that can be found on the [Mobiscroll website](https://mobiscroll.com).

 Where can I use Mobiscroll?
 -----------------
 You can use the controls in web and hybrid/native cross-platform apps.
-At it's core Mobiscroll is framework agnostic, but API variants for jQuery/jQuery Mobile, Angular/Ionic, React and Knockout is available.
+At it's core Mobiscroll is framework agnostic, but API variants for jQuery/jQuery Mobile, Angular/Ionic, Angular JS/Ionic 1 and React is available.

 Elements
 -----------------